JaeryoungLee/JaeryoungLee.github.io/content/research-projects/fgo/index.md

   - Gained experience in applying FGO to real-world GNSS challenges, particularly in urban environments.
   - Understood the impact time-correlated noise in FGO-based positioning method by the error analysis.
-  - Implementation of FGO using MATLAB and Ceres-solver in C++ Applied FGO to urban dataset collected in Hong Kong
+  - Implementation of FGO using MATLAB and Ceres-solver in C++ Applied FGO to urban dataset collected in Hong Kong.
 </details>

 ---